pycckuu/ecc-rust/README.md

 ### src/ec.rs

-Contains the `EllipticCurve` struct and its implementation, which represents an elliptic curve and provides methods for curve operations.
+Contains the `EllipticCurve` struct and its implementation, which represents an elliptic curve in Weierstrass form (y^2 = x^3 + ax + b) and provides methods for curve operations.

 ### src/point.rs